 Most homeowners would agree that homeowners insurance is critical.
-Weather events, fire, and a long list of other potential events can result in tens of thousands of dollars worth of damage.
+Weather events, fire, and a long list of other potential risks can result in tens of thousands of dollars worth of damage.
 Homeowners can even lose their homes altogether due to a catastrophic event.
-Also, mortgage companies require homeowners insurance.
+Also, mortgage companies require that you purchase homeowners insurance.

 Many insurers require a 4-point home inspection before they will provide home insurance coverage.
 There are a few exceptions, but in general, if you need to take out a home insurance policy, your home will be subject to inspection.